Andrew Lloyd Webber: Personal life

 Lloyd Webber (middle) with his then-wife Sarah Brightman (right) in 1985.
 He would cast her as Christine in The Phantom of the Opera which debuted in London the following year.

 He then married English soprano Sarah Brightman on 22 March 1984, in Hampshire.
 He cast Brightman in the lead role in his musical The Phantom of the Opera, among other notable roles.
 They divorced on 3 January 1990, but have remained close friends and have also continued to work together.

 Thirdly, he married Madeleine Gurdon in Westminster on 9 February 1991.
 They have three children, two sons and one daughter.

-Lloyd Webber and his third wife Madeleine founded the Watership Down Stud in 1992.
+They divide their time between homes in London, Hampshire, and New York.
+Lloyd Webber and Madeleine founded the Watership Down Stud in 1992.
 In 1996, they expanded their equestrian holdings by purchasing Kiltinan Castle Stud near Fethard in County Tipperary, Ireland.
 They were invited to ride in the King's procession at Royal Ascot 2023.

 In a 1971 interview with The New York Times, Lloyd Webber said he is an agnostic.
 He also said he views Jesus as "one of the great figures of history".

 He is a lifelong supporter of London-based football club Leyton Orient F.C., as is his younger brother Julian.

 In late 2009, Lloyd Webber had surgery for early-stage prostate cancer, but had to be readmitted to hospital with post-operative infection in November.
 In January 2010, he declared he was cancer-free.
 He had his prostate completely removed as a preventative measure.

 In 2023, Lloyd Webber's son Nicholas died at the age of 43 after an 18-month battle with gastric cancer.

 Lloyd Webber has a house in Eaton Square in Belgravia, London; in 2024 he revealed he had had his house blessed by a priest in an attempt to displace a "poltergeist" that was haunting the property.

+Lloyd Webber has battled alcoholism through his life and told The Telegraph in April 2026 that he has been sober for 18 months.
+He began collecting wine at the age of 15 and plans a 2026 Christie's auction to sell the remainder of his collection.